 Students who are interested have the opportunity to complete one term or a year of their program at another university, in Canada or abroad.
-We strongly encourage any U1 student who might be interested in our exchange program to come and speak to our Student Affairs Administrator:
+We strongly encourage any U1 student who might be interested in our exchange program to come and speak to our Student Affairs Officer:

 Ms. vittoria [dot] catania [at] mcgill [dot] ca (Vittoria Catania)

 Department of Anatomy & Cell Biology

 Strathcona Anatomy & Dentistry Building, NEW LOCATION M-30